AliTekol/comparison/README.md

-# This code compares two number
+# This code compares two numbers